PSchwahn/LLBounds/README.md

 ### Sym2LowerBoundsFullFlag

-`Sym2LowerBoundsFullFlag(cartantype,startscan=0,endscan=-1)` takes as input just the Cartan type string `cartantype` of a **simple** Lie group *G*.
+`Sym2LowerBoundsFullFlag(cartantype,startscan=0,endscan=-1)` takes as input just the Dynkin type string `cartantype` of a **simple** Lie group *G*.
 The optional arguments and the output are as above, except that the fibrewise estimates are not printed for each *H*-isotype to avoid cluttering, and the program does not search for Killing tensors.

 ## Subfolders

 There is a subfolder containing a `.sage` file for each family and for the two classes of exceptions.
 Make sure to comment/uncomment or alter the `for` loops at the end of each file as is needed.

+## BigBranch

+This involves an alternative, faster branching routine for large *rank(G)*, similar to what one would do by hand.
+Requires loading

+    load("Sym2BoundsBigBranch.sage")

+inside the subfolder `BigBranch`.

+The branching routine does currently not work if *rank(G)* is too small is comparison with the occurring highest weight vectors.
+This is in particular the case for spin modules, and happens always if *G=SU(n)*.
+Again, there is a subfolder containing a `.sage` file for all the families where the procedure does work.

+### Sym2LowerBoundsBigBranch

+`Sym2LowerBoundsBig(Gstr,Hstr,o1,endscan=-1,verbose=False)` takes as input the Dynkin type string `Gstr` of a **simple** Lie group *G*, the Dynkin type string `Hstr` of a **semisimple** subgroup *H* (in Sage notation, e.g. "A12xC7"), a string `o1` containing the branched standard representation of *G*, denoted as a LiE polynomial.
+The optional argument `endscan` is as above. `verbose` is a debug option that prints what happens during the Fourier scan phase.

+### Sym2LowerBoundsBigBranchWithTorus

+`Sym2LowerBoundsBigWithTorus(Gstr,Hssstr,o1,rm,endscan=-1,verbose=False)` works similarly.
+The additional input `rm` (LiE restriction matrix, given as a list of lists) is only needed to compute Casimir eigenvalues of *H*.

 ## Troubleshooting